 Note: Students who have met all graduation requirements and, therefore, can graduate are expected to do so.
 Financial aid, with the exception of assistance for students enrolled under the Higher Education Opportunity Act, is awarded for a maximum of eight semesters.

 Bachelor of Science Curriculum Requirements

-Students can track progress toward degree requirements online at:
+Students can track progress toward degree requirements online using the Undergraduate Degree Audit.